A 7 Step Approach to Getting Back to Business

 As Governors around the country work on varying phases of re-opening businesses that have been closed for months due to COVID-19, one thing is clear - it’s going to look different.

 Regardless of one’s point of view on it, there is clarity about expectations and a timeframe to predict.
 If you own, operate, or work for a business that will re-open offices, facilities, or job sites, you can expect that you won’t be left to your own organizational devices.
 Just like everything changed in airport security after 9/11, your security of people and processes are likely to be scrutinized and required to comply with state and federal regulations.
+You can be using kyc providers such as Fully-Verified to get proper authentication and avoid frauds.

 As construction phased back in, there was a requirement that all job sites had a written COVID-19 safety plan.
 My colleagues in HR are hearing rumblings that OSHA may in fact be requiring the same for all employers.
 While there is still uncertainty on size and scope of restrictions, you should begin planning now for your COVID-19 safety plan.
 Here is a 7-step approach to get you started: